- Brian Smith

 Jay nods his head.

-She hands cash over for smokes and Jay pretends to slide the pack into his pocket while doing a subtle two-step dance in place, a smile on his face as he regards her.
+She hands cash over for smokes and Jay pretends to slide the pack into his pocket while doing a subtle two-step dance in place.
+A big fat grin on his face and he holds her with his gaze.